Elections

 Step 1: File Nomination Papers

-Candidate nomination papers must be filed with the:
+Nomination papers must be filed with the:

 Forms SEL101 and SEL121 must be approved in writing by the City Elections Officer before circulating.
 Failure to obtain approval will result in the rejection of signature sheets.
 Each candidate must determine in advance which position they plan to run for.